luizribeiro/agentix/README.md

 **How it works:**
 - For `codex-cli` and `claude-code` (FOD packages): Fetches tarball hash using `nix-prefetch-url`
 - For `gemini-cli` (buildNpmPackage): Builds twice to extract source and npmDeps hashes from error output
+- For `crush` (buildGoModule): Fetches from GitHub and extracts vendor hash from build output

 See [scripts/update-package.nu](scripts/update-package.nu) for implementation details.